Where In Singapore To Indulge In The Best Burnt Cheesecake

 Cooked at a uniquely high temperature, the intended result (if La Viña's cheesecake is the applied standard) is a signature scorched crown that hides an enticingly gooey cream cheese centre.

-It’s not new to the food-crazed here in Singapore, but oddly enough, it has taken a mandatory—albeit temporary—stay-home notice (to combat the covid-19 pandemic) to reignite as a nation's penchant for this international hit.
+It’s not new to the food-crazed here in Singapore, but oddly enough, it has taken the recent stay-home notice (to combat the covid-19 pandemic) to reignite a nation's penchant for this international hit.
+A we still can't get enough of it.
 Here’s a rundown of the island's more popular picks.

 The menu at this humble small-plates joint takes inspiration from the flavours of Spain and the Mediterranean, but its version of the burnt cheesecake was only made available on its recent takeaway menu.
 It does boast the expected meltingly soft centre.
 And, to boot, it is made using four types of Spanish cheeses, including the said pressed cheese (idiazábal) from the Basque country.
 Though still more sweet than cheesy, this is one of the better ones we’ve tried, and which stands out with its lush yet balanced profile of flavours.
 Click here to order.